Didier1111/connect/docs/README.md

 - [ROADMAP](ROADMAP.md) - Current and future direction
 - [LICENSE](LICENSE) - MIT License terms

-This documentation provides a comprehensive guide to understanding, contributing to, and benefiting from Project Connect.
+This documentation hub provides a comprehensive guide to understanding, contributing to, and benefiting from Project Connect.
 We're continuously updating and improving our documentation, so please check back regularly for the latest information.